 Testing for Cystic Fibrosis

 If a person shows symptoms of CF or if a baby has a positive newborn screen for CF, a doctor may order a sweat test.
 This simple, painless test is the best way to diagnose CF. It measures the concentration of salt in a person’s sweat.
 A high salt level indicates CF.

-Sweat tests should be done at a Cystic Fibrosis Foundation-accredited care center where strict guidelines help ensure accurate results.Click here to learn more about the sweat test.
+Sweat tests should be done at a Cystic Fibrosis Foundation-accredited care center, where strict guidelines help ensure accurate results.

+To have cystic fibrosis, a child must inherit one copy of the defective CF gene from each parent.
 Each time two carriers of the CF gene have a child, the chances are:

 For more information: